Get,

 2. Manuka honey

-Manuka honey is a medically-active honey harvested from the tea tree family.
-It may help relieve digestive symptoms and kill off potentially infectious bacteria in the gut, such as:
+Manuka honey is a medically active honey harvested from the tea tree family.
+It may help relieve digestive symptoms and fight off potentially infectious bacteria in the gut, which can help reduce sulphur burps4

 3. Apple cider vinegar